 Spruces can be grown in containers for years as living Christmas trees and moved indoors for up to a week.
 In coldest climates, move potted trees to a protected location for winter.

 Check spruces for small, dull green aphids in winter; if they’re present, take control measures at that time to prevent defoliation in spring.
 Pine needle scale (look for flat, white scale insects on needles) may encourage sooty mold.
 In Rocky Mountain states, spruces may be bothered by spider mites and tussock moths.
 Cooley spruce gall adelgid is an aphidlike insect that attacks many spruce trees, especially in the Pacific Northwest and mountain areas.
 Its feeding causes green, conelike galls to form at ends of new growth.
 These galls gradually turn light purplish tan and then brown by autumn.
 Douglas fir is an alternate host for these pests, but it doesn’t develop galls.
 Contact your local Cooperative Extension Office for control measures.

-Native to Rocky Mountain region.
-In gardens, reaches 30–60 ft. tall, 10–20 ft. wide; in the wild, grows to a possible 100 ft. tall, 25–35 ft. wide.
+Native to the Rocky Mountain region.
+In gardens, reaches 30–60 ft. tall and 10–20 ft. wide; in the wild, grows to a possible 100 ft. tall and 25–35 ft. wide.
 Very stiff, regular, horizontal branches form a broad pyramid.
 Foliage of seedlings varies in color from dark green through all shades of blue green to steely blue.
-Poor choice for Puget Sound region, where lack of winter cold leads to severe aphid infestations.
+Poor choice for the Puget Sound region, where lack of winter cold leads to severe aphid infestations.
 Throughout its range, subject to an aphid that forms galls.
 Prefers dry soil.